armory/documentation/_spinnaker/pacrd.md

 # Usage

-Once you have PaCRD installed and running in your cluster you can begin to define your Applications and Pipelines and apply them to the cluster.
+Once you have PaCRD installed and running in your cluster, you can begin to define your Applications and Pipelines and apply them to the cluster.

-While this product is in [**Experimental**], Kind objects for PaCRD will live under the `pacrd.armory.spinnaker.io/v1alpha1` version moniker.
+While this product is in an [**Experimental**] state, Kind objects for PaCRD live under the `pacrd.armory.spinnaker.io/v1alpha1` version moniker.

 ## Applications